open/close all folders

 - Voice of the Legion: Of course.

 - We Come in Peace — Shoot to Kill: They see themselves as benevolent: in their mind, individualism and free will are terrible things, and they are absorbing humanity into their gestalt, which they see as a far preferable state of existence.
+Resistance is met with death because resistance separates you from them, and they regard that fate as worse than death.

 The SoldierThe Soldier, nicknamed "Goggles" by the fandom due to his cybernetic-like eyes, joined the military four years ago, having served in three postings before applying transfer to Rickenbacker.
 When the situation after the expedition to Tau Ceti V started to heat up, he "volunteered" to have the military-grade neural interface installed.
 He woke up Late to the Tragedy.